mmaraya/imagetools/README.md

 Supported Platforms
 -------------------

-These utilities run under Linux, Mac OS X, and Windows.
+These utilities run under all platforms supported by Python.

 License
 -------